HMCS Ottawa (DDH 229): Construction and career

 Ottawa was laid down at Canadian Vickers in Montreal on 8 June 1951, the ship was launched on 29 May 1953.
 She was commissioned into the RCN on 10 November 1956 and initially carried the hull number DDE 229 as a destroyer escort.
 In 1957, Ottawa was used as a test ship for helicopter landing trials on a flight deck installed over the rear of the ship.

 Ottawa was transferred to the west coast where she joined the Second Canadian Escort Squadron.
 In February 1960, she sailed with sister ships St. Laurent and Saguenay on an operational cruise to Hong Kong and Japan, performing training exercises with the Japanese Maritime Self-Defense Force.
 In March 1961, the same three ships deployed with the United States Navy's Carrier Division 17 off the coast of Hawaii.
 Ottawa underwent conversion to a destroyer helicopter escort (DDH) at Victoria, British Columbia, performed by Victoria Machinery Depot beginning on 24 May 1963.
 The ship was officially reclassed with pennant DDH 229 on 21 October 1964.
 Ottawa recommissioned on 28 October 1964 and re-transferred to the east coast.

 On 15 July 1968 she became the first bilingual ship of Maritime Command.
 Designated a French Language Unit (FLU), this was to provide a primarily French-speaking unit in the navy, comparable to the Royal 22nd Regiment of the Canadian Army.
 Ottawa remained a FLU until 1 April 1973.
 The ship was replaced by Skeena as the naval FLU.
 In 1976, Ottawa was among the escort for the royal yacht HMY Britannia during a royal visit to Canada and took part in the major NATO naval exercise Teamwork '76.
 In 1977, with Margaree and Athabaskan, Ottawa visited the Soviet Union.
 Later in the year, the vessel joined STANAVFORLANT, NATO's standing naval force for two months.

 In 1981, while inspecting the boilers of Ottawa, cracks were found in the superheaters.
 This led to all the other remaining St. Laurent-class destroyers to be taken out of service for precautionary inspections.
-Repairs were affected within six months.
+Repairs were effected within 6 months.
 Ottawa was selected by the Canadian Forces for the Destroyer Life Extension (DELEX) program, and underwent the refit from 19 April to 26 November 1982 at her builder, Canadian Vickers.
 In June–July 1988, the vessel performed a cruise of the St. Lawrence River and the Great Lakes.

 From 6–16 June 1991 Ottawa participated in the NATO naval exercise Ocean Safari 91.
 She was paid off from active service on 31 July 1992 at Halifax.
 In February 1994, the ship was sold to Global Shipping of Tampa, Florida.
 She was towed to India and broken up there in 1994.

-Ship's bell
+Commemoration

 The Christening Bells Project at Canadian Forces Base Esquimalt Naval and Military Museum includes information from the ship's bell of HMCS Ottawa which was used for baptism of babies on board ship 1956–1992.
 The bell is currently held by the CFB Esquimalt Naval & Military Museum, Esquimalt, British Columbia.